robertfoss/memcpy.io/content/2017-11-28-building-chromeos-for-qemu.md

 ## Running Qemu ourselves
-So if the intended tools to work, we'll just have to roll up our sleeves and do it ourselves.
+So if the intended tools don't work, we'll just have to roll up our sleeves and do it ourselves.
 This is how I got ChromiumOS booting.

 ### Install build dependencies